 Upon successful completion of this module, students will:

-Have an increased understanding of key conceptual issues in psychology;
+Have an understanding of key conceptual issues in psychology

-Have gained an appreciation of the range of modern methods in scientific psychology and the ability to apply this knowledge to the real world;
+Appreciate the range of modern methods in scientific psychology and the ability to apply this knowledge to the real world

 Have the ability to think critically about how psychological issues are portrayed in the media.
 Students will also have developed their own research project in which they raise a questions and show how the empirical techniques of psychology can be used to address it.
 Experiencing this cycle of enquiry and evidence will give students the psychological literacy to integrate knowledge across psychology and apply it to the world around them